eugenechia/ansible-projects/README.md

-For this project, we shall use Ansible to deploy Nexus to Ubuntu server similar to the following commands, if it was deployed manually.
+For this project, we shall use Ansible to deploy Nexus to Ubuntu server, similar to the following commands, if it was deployed manually.

 Manual way: